jcorcoran/jjrc_xinput_controller/README.md

 We're able to plug a transistor into this analog outputpin, because of the fact that it's actually a digital output being PWMed.
 The signal ocming out of the analog pin is always either 3.3v or 0v.
 As long as the transistor's switching times can keep up with the frequency that the analog output pin is being driven, then the motor's speed will be controllable from the Teensy.
 The analog pin's voltage % output will be 1:1 with the percentage of the bus voltage driving the motor.

 ## LCD Interface
 A USB logic analyzer was used to monitor communications between the stock microcontroller and the LCD.
-Using these communication dumps and the names used for pins on the LCD PCB, it was possible to identify the LCD driver chip as most likely being a HT1621.
+Using these communication dumps and the names used for pins on the LCD PCB, it was possible to identify the LCD driver chip as most likely being a HT1621 (the IC driving the lcb is below an unmarked epoxy blob).

 For details on how the LCD driver chip works refer to: https://www.seeedstudio.com/document/HT1621.pdf